anshulkhare7/productivity-tools/README.md

 Ditto is an extension to the standard windows clipboard.
 It has a quick and easy interface to search through your clipboard items.
 Available for Windows only.

+## Firefox Container plugins

+[Multi account containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/) lets you segregate the browser tabs into isolated instances (color coded, custom names and rules for associating websites).
+Cookies are separated by container, allowing you to use the web with multiple identities or accounts simultaneously.

+[Temporary containers](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/) allow you to create disposable containers (unlike multi accoutn container which are pre-defined).
+Saves you the trouble of clearing local storage everytime.

 ## Anki

 Anki is an intelligent flash card program that makes remembering things easy.
 It's based on the idea of [spaced-repetition](https://ncase.me/remember/).
 Though using someone else's Anki decks isn't much useful but I am sharing mine just in case you want to have a look.